waanin/waanin.github.io/_posts/2016-02-05-inside-cpu.md

 * One solution is to always flush the cache by forcing the dirty data to be written back to memory before a DMA transfer takes place

 * MESI

->The article is converted from a PPT which was written by me in 2013 used to train our team software engineers.